-Getting my first ‘trip haircut’ at a barbers in Clacton town center (Cheap and VERY quick).
+Getting my first ‘trip haircut’ at a barber in Clacton town center (Cheap and VERY quick).
 A confession… thinking about getting my hair cut around the world over these next 12 months gives me a certain level of anxiety.
 This anxiety is not unwarranted.
-Being left with a a half-haircut in Ann Arbor, MI (USA) by a 100 year old barber, getting virtually scalped in Neckarsulm (Germany) and getting a mohawk in Heilbron (Germany) has left me gun-shy of barbers who do not fully understand what I’m asking for.
+Being left with a half-haircut in Ann Arbor, MI (USA) by a 100-year-old barber, getting virtually scalped in Neckarsulm (Germany), and getting a mohawk in Heilbron (Germany) has left me gun-shy of barbers who do not fully understand what I’m asking for.
 My hair-challenged friends may laugh but I can assure you sitting in a barbers chair in front of a guy/girl who has no idea what you’re saying is scary.
 So… needless to say discovering ‘Pete’s Barbers’ in downtown Clacton was a godsend.
 Thank you dad for the ride 😉 and thank you Barber Pete for making me look pretty.

 Clacton is a joy (words I never expected myself to say :)) – especially now the Pier renovation is finished and open to the public.
 If you haven’t visited recently I recommend you do so soon!